Combative U.S. FDA panel votes against Biogen Alzheimer's drug

 The FDA still could decide to approve the drug, aducanumab, making it the first new Alzheimer’s treatment in decades.
-But the group of scientific advisors made their doubts about the treatment clear.
+But the group of scientific advisers made their doubts about the treatment clear.

 Several of the 11 panel members expressed resentment that the FDA’s early view of aducanumab - which was made public on Wednesday - was biased toward a favorable outcome for Biogen.
 Those FDA staff comments sent Biogen shares soaring.
 They were halted during Friday’s panel meeting.